How Much Do Marble Countertops Cost in 2025?

 Carrara Marble

-Carrara is the most common type of marble, making it the most affordable and most widely available.
-This type costs roughly $40 per square foot on average.
-Carrara is a white or blue-gray stone with soft gray veins and sometimes accents of gold.
-It is porous and will need to be chemically treated before being installed in spaces with plumbing, like kitchens or bathrooms.
+Carrara is the most common type, making it the most affordable at $40 per square foot and widely available.
+It’s a white or blue-gray stone with soft gray veins and sometimes gold accents.
+Carrara is porous and must be sealed before installation in kitchens or bathrooms.

 Calacatta Marble